cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/apptemplates.rst

 Retrieving Adapter Logs
 -----------------------
-As an Adapter is an instantiation of a particular program (a Workflow, MapReduce, Workers, etc.), the logs for an Adapter are the logs of the underlying program.
+As an Adapter is an instantiation of a particular program (a workflow, MapReduce, workers, etc.), the logs for an Adapter are the logs of the underlying program.
 To retrieve these logs using a RESTful API, you need to know which underlying program the Adapter uses and then use the CDAP :ref:`Logging API <http-restful-api-logging>` to retrieve its logs.